Foot Locker Cross Country Championships

-The Eastbay-Foot Locker Cross Country Championships was a series of annual cross country running races held in various regions of the United States to determine the premier cross country runner in various age groups, but mainly served to find the best prep (high school) cross country athlete in the country.
+The High School Cross Country National Championships ("XC Championships"), formerly known as the Foot Locker Cross Country Championships and now the Brooks XC Championships, is a series of annual cross country running races held in various regions of the United States to determine the premier cross country runner in various age groups, but mainly served to find the best prep (high school) cross country athlete in the country.
 The event began in 1979 by the F. W. Woolworth Company, which initially branded it as the Kinney Cross Country Championships, (for the Kinney Shoes division) at Morley Field Sports Complex in Balboa Park in San Diego, California, before Woolworth rebranded the event in 1993 to the Foot Locker Cross Country Championships for Woolworth's sporting goods company.
 For most people associated with the sport, the name was just shortened to Foot Locker or even abbreviated in agate results as FL (the ticker symbol of the company today).
-In 2021 the event was rebranded again as the Eastbay Cross Country Championships after the Foot Locker owned company.
+In 2021 the event was rebranded as the Eastbay Cross Country Championships and then again as the Champs Sports XC Championships in 2022 after the Foot Locker owned company, only to return to the Foot Locker Cross Country Championships in 2023.
 The event is the longest-running national cross country race for high school students.
-In 2025, it was announced that the series would be cancelled.
+On August 21, 2025, it was announced the series would be no longer be supported and hosted by Foot Locker.
+Days later on August 29, 2025, Brooks and Fleet Feet announced that they would be continuing the series under a new name and sponsorship.
+On December 13, 2025, the first Brooks XC Championships national event was held in Balboa Park.

 Regional championships

-Annually there were a total of four regional championship races (usually in late November), that lead up to the national championship in San Diego in December.
+Annually there were a total of four regional championship races (usually in late November), that lead up to the XC Championships in San Diego in December.

-Northeast Regional
+Northeast Regional Championships

-The Northeast Region comprised most of the states in New England (Massachusetts, Connecticut, New Hampshire, Maine, Rhode Island, and Vermont) plus Pennsylvania, New York, Maryland, Delaware, New Jersey, and the District of Columbia.
+The Northeast Region, now the Northeast XC Championships, comprised most of the states in New England (Massachusetts, Connecticut, New Hampshire, Maine, Rhode Island, and Vermont) plus Pennsylvania, New York, Maryland, Delaware, New Jersey, and the District of Columbia.
 After being held at Van Cortlandt Park in the Bronx, New York for its first 30 years, in 2009 it moved to Sunken Meadow State Park in Kings Park, Long Island, before moving back to Van Cortlandt Park in 2012.
+In 2023 the event moved to Franklin Park in Boston, MA.

-Midwest Regional
+Midwest Regional Championships

-The Midwest Region comprised the heartland states and is by far the largest region in the FLCCC series, which has states including: Minnesota, Wisconsin, Iowa, North Dakota, South Dakota, Illinois, Nebraska, Colorado, Kansas, Ohio, Indiana, Missouri, and Michigan.
-This event is held at the University of Wisconsin–Parkside yearly.
+The Midwest Region, now the Midwest XC Championships, comprised the heartland states and was once the largest region in the series, which has states including: Minnesota, Wisconsin, Iowa, North Dakota, South Dakota, Illinois, Nebraska, Colorado, Kansas, Ohio, Indiana, Missouri, and Michigan.
+This event is held at the University of Wisconsin–Parkside yearly in Kenosha, Wisconsin.